AI-Guided Molecular Simulations in VR: Exploring Strategies for Imitation Learning in Hyperdimensional Molecular Systems: Discussion and future directions

-iMD-VR has been demonstrated as a human-in-the-loop strategy that leverages the human ability to perform spatial tasks to address the problem of the simulation of ligand binding.
-Ligand binding is akin to 4-dimensional Tetris, where one 3D shape must fit into another.
-The difficulty is that these shapes are dynamic and flexible, and that they interact with one another in complex ways.
-Although this is a difficult task to boil down into an algorithm, humans are able to do this naturally using their spatial intuition combined with their motor skills to perform these types of tasks with minimal training.
-This is exemplified in a study by Deeks et al.\cite{Deeks2020Interactive}, who demonstrated the use of iMD-VR for docking ligands to the main protease of the SARS-CoV-2 virus (the virus responsible for the COVID-19 pandemic).
+iMD-VR provides a tool to address the challenge of simulating ligand binding: by harnessing the innate human ability to perform spatial tasks, iMD-VR enables researchers to induce complex binding events on accessible timescales.
+For example, Deeks et al.\cite{Deeks2020Interactive} demonstrated the use of iMD-VR for docking ligands to the main protease of the SARS-CoV-2 virus (the virus responsible for the COVID-19 pandemic).
 The authors found that iMD-VR experts were able to form docked structures that were in agreement with the crystal structures found experimentally.
 Another notable study by Deeks et al.\cite{Deeks2020} found that non-experts could also generate accurate structures of protein-ligand complexes.
-The authors reported that novice iMD-VR users, many of whom were also not experts in ligand binding, could reliably reproduce experimentally-derived docking poses of flexible ligands with only a short amount of training (<40 minutes in VR).
-This suggests that IL models could be trained effectively using data gathered from both expert and non-expert users, increasing the size of training sets that leverage human intuition to further sample these non-trivial rare events.
-IL could greatly enhance the use of iMD-VR in the context of ligand-protein binding by learning from the physically relevant trajectories produced by both experts and non-experts to effectively sample the space of possible binding pathways, leading to a better quantitative understanding of the relative energetics of the docking process that naturally influences the effectiveness of a given drug candidate.
-This could be extended further to protein engineering by training IL models on iMD-VR-generated datasets of users exploring binding pathways for novel proteins.
+The results of these studies suggest that IL models could be trained effectively using data gathered from both expert and non-expert users, increasing the size of training sets that leverage human intuition to further sample these non-trivial rare events.
+Additionally, if trained on physically relevant trajectories, IL could be used to efficiently sample the space of relevant binding pathways, further enhancing the use of iMD-VR in the context of protein-ligand binding.

-\subsubsection{Material properties investigation}
+\subsection{Material properties investigation}